Connect with a certified trainer for free

 When to see a doctor

-In order to make a diagnosis, your doctor will order an x-ray to identify the fracture and determine exactly where the fifth metatarsal has broken.
-While usually not necessary, your doctor may sometimes order a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan to check for damage to the surrounding ligaments.
+To make a diagnosis, your doctor will order an X-ray to identify the fifth metatarsal fracture and determine exactly where the fracture has occurred.
+While usually unnecessary, your doctor may sometimes order a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan to check for damage to the surrounding ligaments, especially if a Jones fracture is suspected.

 Non-operative treatment